top of page

 • Oct 27, 2022

-Thankfully I am not at that stage yet.
-My hands have been trembling for quite a while, preventing me from writing with a pen or pencil.
-Which means I am constantly asking for help to fill out any forms.
+Thankfully, I’m not at the worst stage yet.
+My hands have been trembling for a while now, making it nearly impossible for me to write with a pen or pencil.
+This means I’m constantly asking for help when I need to fill out forms or sign documents.

-I remember going to Canada Post and when it was my turn to be served, I asked the lady if she could help me fill in the address on the envelope.
-She looked at me with an annoyed look in her eyes and with a gesture of her hand dismissed me and said “I don't have time, so get out of the way so I can serve the next customer.”
-I felt so sad and hurt after being treated that way.
+I remember one incident at Canada Post.
+When it was my turn, I asked the lady behind the counter if she could help me fill in the address on the envelope.
+Without a second thought, she gave me a cold, annoyed look, waved me away with a dismissive hand, and said, “I don’t have time.
+Move out of the way so I can help the next customer.”

 DISCLAIMER: Information and techniques used to help me feel better are based on my own journey.
 The information on this site should never replace your healthcare provider’s medical advice.